skydoves/BaseRecyclerViewAdapter/README.md

 ```

 ### Multi-Type Rows
-If you want to implement multi-sections or rows on a RecyclerView, you should create two custom ViewHolders.<br>
+If you want to implement multi-sections or rows on a RecyclerView, you should create more than two custom ViewHolders.<br>
 And you can handle multi-layout like below.

 ```kotlin